 How Ticket Presales Work

 Looking to get tickets for that show your favorite artist just announced?
-Presales allow you to grab a ticket to an event before tickets go on sale to the general public.
+Presales allow you to grab a ticket to an event before the general sale.
 You just need to know where to look, how to sign up, and what to do when the presale countdown clock hits zero.

-Presale access can come from different places: An artist, venue, event organizer, Ticketmaster, Spotify, or even the radio.
+When it comes to buying tickets, presale access can come from different places: An artist, venue, Ticketmaster, Spotify, or even the radio.

 So, are all these presales the same?
 Not quite.
 Each will have different requirements in order to access them.